 I say, whatever kind is on sale!
-I have experimented with several combinations and haven’t had a bad batch yet.
-I really liked my honey crisp, granny smith, and pink lady combination (with a touch of cinnamon), but any apples or combination of apples will do just fine!
+I’ve experimented with several combinations and haven’t had a bad batch yet.
+A favorite was my honey crisp, granny smith, and pink lady combination (with a touch of cinnamon), but any apples or combination of apples will do just fine!
 I do like to include 1-2 apples at the tart end of the scale in each batch to cut the sweetness.

 Is added sugar necessary?

 Short answer, no. Long answer, if you’re used to store-bought applesauce, it will taste a bit bland without it.
 If concerned with carbs or sugar intake, add your alternative sweetener of choice.

 Get to the dang recipe already!